 All mental health cases filed shall be in Vigo Superior Court Division Two.

-JUVENILE COURT (JP)
+JUVENILE COURT ()

-To the extent of its jurisdiction, all juvenile matters shall be filed in the Juvenile Division of the Vigo Circuit Court.
+To the extent of its jurisdiction, all juvenile matters shall be filed in the Vigo Circuit Court. and will be handled by the Magistrate Judges.
+These include, but are not limited to juvenile paternity (JP), juvenile CHINS (JC), juvenile delinquency (JD), juvenile status (JS), juvenile miscellaneous (JM), juvenile termination of parental rights (JT), child protection order (JQ), Guardianships (GU), and Protection Orders (PO).

 K. MISCELLANEOUS (MI)